kwanyoungpark/LEQ/README.md

 This repository contains the official implementation of [Tackling Long-Horizon Tasks with Model-based Offline Reinforcement Learning](@TODO) by [Kwanyoung Park](https://ggosinon.github.io/) and [Youngwoon Lee](https://youngwoon.github.io/).

-If you use this code for your research, please consider citing the paper:
+If you use this code for your research, please consider citing our paper:
 ```
 @TODO
 ```